How to Make Lumpiang Shanghai: A Filipino-Inspired Dish

 - Heat up enough oil to deep-fry the lumpiang Shanghai.

 - Fry each piece until golden brown.
-Drain excess oil.
+Drain the excess oil.

 - Serve with your favorite sauce.